liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	![Figure 15.6: After inputing a custom address in the *Google Address* gadget, you are able to see its physical location in the *Google Map* gadget.](../../images/15-opensocial-26.png)

 Congratulations!
 Your gadgets are communicating well with each other.
-This is simple example demonstrates two gadgets communicating with each other using PubSub.
+This simple example demonstrates two gadgets communicating with each other using PubSub.
 We will now dive into the source code and analyze how this interaction is accomplished.

-First, we'll look at the *Google Map*'s XML file named *GoogleMapsViewer.xml*.
-The source code for this file is listed below:
+First, we'll look at the contents of *Google Map*'s XML file  *GoogleMapsViewer.xml*:

 	<?xml version="1.0" encoding="UTF-8" ?>